animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 I should specify, Right To Die, in principle, is distinct from Right For Physician To Commit Physician-Assisted Suicide, though the latter I also support under heavy regulations.

+In principle, also, most of my experience with the medical systems was Physician-"Assisted" Suicide.

 ## Synchronicities

 Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) happened that can be listed below and I leave for your judgement on their metaphysical or coincidental nature.